Coffee farm in Nicaragua

 There are several stages in the journey of coffee from farms to shipment, varying by region and farm.
 For example, after harvesting, some farms process their own coffee while others send it to larger processing plants.

-All our coffee can be traced back to production cooperatives or communities – in some cases even individual producers.
-This transparency allows us to collaborate with farmers and coffee suppliers to improve the sustainability and profitability of coffee cultivation and the entire production chain, as well as to solve any problems that may arise.
+All our coffee can be traced back to production cooperatives or communities – in most cases to individual producers.
+This transparency allows us to collaborate with farmers and coffee suppliers to improve the sustainability and profitability of coffee cultivation and the entire production chain.